-Running events is time and energy consuming, even with an events background, but the reward outweighs the effort.
-Having a fabulous team to assist is critical.
-From my co-host Jo Harper, who shares my passion for bringing people together, to our media partner Reg Sorrell of Online Videos Perth who captures the essence of our event, to our photographers who capture the moments, and our volunteers who welcome our guests.
+Running events is time and energy consuming, but the reward outweighs the effort, especially when a fabulous team collaborates.
+The team includes my co-host Jo Harper, who shares my passion for bringing people together, our media partner and co-host Reg Sorrell of Online Videos Perth who captures the essence of our event, our event photographers who capture the moments, and our volunteers who welcome our guests.

 Our 4th #LinkedInLinkedLocalPerth was hosted once again by Liberty Flexible Workspaces, who gave us a space, staff to support the event and the first drink.
-The venue was their fabulous brand new Burswood space.
+The venue was in the fabulous brand new Burswood workspace.

 The other piece of LinkedIn is the content piece.
 Content can be created, curated and engaged with.
 Our attendees created their own content, including images and photos, and engaged with other attendees content.
 The trick with content isn’t about volume, but adding value to your network.

 Reg Sorrell shared some great DIY video tips and tricks for attendees to create their own videos.
 Some guests even shared their video on LinkedIn, and won a delicious door prize donated by Carpe Koko.
 These chocolates make a beautiful gift, with their stunning packaging, arriving in a gold-encased esky by courier.